 The four levels are largely distinct.
 Level 1 outputs include project deliverables, while level 2 outcomes are changes in the status quo that resulted from the level 1 deliverables.
 Hence, level 2 outcomes follow quite directly from project interventions and often focus on improved access, capacity, planning, and quality of public services — all of which represent relatively immediate benefits to beneficiaries.
 Level 3 outcomes follow indirectly from project interventions and are beyond the direct control of the project.
 At level 3, the level 2 outcomes have led to material improvements that solved development problems, causing sector wide ripple effects that benefit end beneficiaries.
 The ripple effects of level 4 outcomes are even wider.
 These are outcomes with systemic effects nationally or across sectors that contribute to general well-being.
 Level 4 outcomes correspond to the Sustainable Development Goals (SDGs) and similar wellbeing outcomes.
 This way, the levels indicate to what extent project outcomes have a line of sight to the SDGs and other higher-level outcomes.

-We constructed the four categories by synthesising guidance on producing project results frameworks from the World Bank and other development agencies (see for example, USAID, SIDA and resultsbased.org) and by testing the Outcome Classification Framework on actual World Bank Group projects.
+We constructed the four categories by synthesising guidance on producing project results frameworks from the World Bank and other development agencies (see for example, USAID, SIDA and resultsbased.org (archived link)) and by testing the Outcome Classification Framework on actual World Bank Group projects.
 As such, the framework is largely a synthesis of existing practice.

 Figure 1: Outcome classification framework

 What we found in applying the Outcomes Classification framework

 Using the framework, we categorised the project objectives of all 989 World Bank projects during the fiscal years 2017 to 2020 that measured achievements and were validated by IEG.
 We also categorised other samples but have not discussed these here in order to simplify our explanations.